herrkaefer/elastic-routing/README.md

 # Distributed Solver (not done)

-# Fundamental Data Structures
+# Handy Data Structures

-The following data structures are developped for the project, but they themselves can be used for generic purpose.
+The following data structures are developped for the project, but they themselves can be used for universal purpose.

-## list4u
+## listu

-list container of usigned integers.
+a list container of usigned integers implemented with array.

-## list4x
+## listx

-a generic list container.
+a generic list container implemented with double-linked list.

 ## arrayset

-set with a built-in hash table.
+set with a built-in hash table, implemented with array.

 ## queue

-simple queue container.
+a simple queue container.

 ## hash

-hash table container.
+hash table, or dictionary.

-## matrix4d
+## matrixd

-a double type matrix.
+double type matrix, automatically resizable.

 ## rng